 - 1. The Commercial Solar Energy System applicant shall submit a detailed, written complaint resolution process developed by the Industrial Solar Energy Facility applicant to resolve complaints from the Township board or the property owners or residents concerning the construction or operation of the Commercial Solar Energy Facility.
-The complaint resolution process must be approved by the Planning Commission as a condition of approval of the special land use permit application. - The Township board shall appoint a 3 member complaint resolution committee to oversee and participate in all complaint resolution discussions or meetings between the Township property owner or resident and the Commercial Solar Energy Facility owner. - 3.
-The complaint resolution committee shall consist of (1) Township board member, (1) Planning Commission member, and (1) qualified elector chosen by the Township Board from the community. - 4.
-The Township board shall be kept appraised of all complaints and shall receive a report outlining the issues, the progress, and the resolution of each such complaint.
+The complaint resolution process must be approved by the Planning Commission as a condition of approval of the special land use permit application. - The Township board shall appoint a 3-member complaint resolution committee to oversee and participate in all complaint resolution discussions or meetings between the Township property owner or resident and the Commercial Solar Energy Facility owner. - The complaint resolution committee shall consist of (1) Township board member, (1) Planning Commission member, and (1) qualified elector chosen by the Township Board from the community. - The Township board shall be kept apprised of all complaints and shall receive a report outlining the issues, the progress, and the resolution of each such complaint.

-7. SOLAR ENERGY SYSTEMS: COMPLIANCE
+6. SOLAR ENERGY SYSTEMS: COMPLIANCE

-- a) In addition to any other remedies or complaint resolution procedures set forth in this Article, violations of this Article shall also constitute a municipal civil infraction in accordance with Article 20 of this Ordinance.
-Each day on which any violation of this Article continues shall constitute a separate offense and shall be subject to penalties or sanctions as a separate offense under Article 20. - b) In addition to any other remedies set forth in this Article, the Township may bring an action for an injunction or other action to restrain, prevent or abate any violation of this Article.
+- a) In addition to any other remedies or complaint resolution procedures set forth in this Article, violations of this Article shall also constitute a municipal civil infraction in accordance with ARTICLE 20 Violations of this Ordinance.
+Each day on which any violation of this Article continues shall constitute a separate offense and shall be subject to penalties or sanctions as a separate offense under ARTICLE 20 Violations.
+The specific fee in this case is \$500 per day in violation once notified. - b) In addition to any other remedies set forth in this Article, the Township may bring an action for an injunction or other action to restrain, prevent or abate any violation of this Article. - Hospitals, convalescent homes, and assisted living facilities (except contagious diseases). - P. Community clubs, country clubs, fraternal lodges and similar civic or social clubs when not operated for profit.